infraspecdev/infraspec.dev/content/blog/multi-tenant-system-with-aws-cdk.md

 Let’s first start looking into how we break down the [recommended](https://github.com/aws-samples/aws-vpc-builder-cdk/tree/main) networking architecture to fit our solution.

 We took the reference from this [config](https://github.com/aws-samples/aws-vpc-builder-cdk/blob/main/config/sample-firewall-blog.vpcBuilder.yaml) file.
-Let’s see how we can visualize this configuration file and how the actual output will look like, which can be understood by the below diagram.
+Let’s see how we can visualize this configuration file and how the actual output will look, which can be understood by the below diagram.

 <img src="/images/blog/multi-tenant-system-with-aws-cdk/multi-vpc.png" alt="multi-vpc" width="700" height = "750">